 The best way to maximize your cash back rewards is to combine a flat-rate cash back card with a bonus category or rotating category cash back card.

-Use the bonus category or rotating category card every time you’re shopping in one of the categories that earns a high percentage of cash back, and use your flat-rate cash back card for all other purchases.
+Use the bonus category or rotating category card every time you’re shopping in one of the categories that earn a high percentage of cash back, and use your flat-rate cash back card for all other purchases.

 Knowing how to combine cash back cards to maximize your earnings will help you make the most out of your cash back rewards.